Minor ailments, Eye conditions and Serious illness

 Your pharmacist can advise on what you might find useful to keep in your medicine cabinet.
 Always follow the instructions on the medicine label and consult your doctor if the illness continues or becomes more severe.

-The Minor Ailments Scheme enables patients to access treatment from their local pharmacy free of charge.
+The Pharmacy First enables patients to access treatment from their local pharmacy free of charge.

 Conditions currently covered include:

 The Northern Ireland Primary Eyecare Assessment and Referral Scheme (PEARS).
 It is a service provided by most Optometry Practices across N. Ireland.

 Examples of appropriate conditions include red eyes, sudden reduction in vision, flashes and/ or floaters, suspected foreign body in the eye.

 Major A&E departments assess and treat patients who have serious injuries or illnesses.
 Generally, you should visit A&E or call 999 for emergencies, such as: